Interactive certificates-I am growing

 Mix 1 cup of flour, 1 cup of salt, water, and food coloring together.
 For each child, pour approximately a ½ cup of this preparation in a greased margarine tub.
 Invite them to press their hand or their foot in the preparation.
 Remove the print from the container and leave it out to harden for several days or, if you prefer, bake the prints in a 225°F oven for 2-4 hours.

 Simply add baby powder to poster paint to create textured (and scented) paint.

 Trace each child’s body on a large piece of paper.
 Provide felt, tissue paper, glitter, yarn, paint, glue, markers, etc. Children decorate their silhouette before cutting it out.
 Display them on a wall, from smallest to biggest.

 My growing mobile

-Every month, have children draw a picture on a paper plate.
-Assemble each child’s drawings together to create a mobile.
-Children will love to see their mobile grow each month!
+Each month, have children draw on a paper plate.
+Assemble each child’s plates to create a mobile.
+They will love seeing their drawing abilities improve month by month.

 (Open coloring pages theme-I am growing) Print for each child.

 Print the same coloring page for each child and an additional copy for your model.
 Color only certain parts of your picture.
 Present the model to your group and ask them to color their picture to make it look exactly like yours.

 Print and laminate several coloring pages and arrange them in a binder with a few dry-erase markers.
 Leave everything on a table for children to explore.

 Play musical drawing with your group.
 Give each child a coloring page.
 Have children sit around a table.
 When the music starts, they must pass the coloring pages around the table.
 Every time the music stops, they must color the picture in front of them until the music starts again.